hamii31/Hodgkin_Huxley_Action_Potential/README.md

 # to reproduce the refractory experiment in a single neuron
 python -m single-neuron-experiments.refractory_period

-# to reproduce the oscillation experiment in a single neuron or a chain of neurons
+# to reproduce the oscillation experiment in a single neuron, chain of neurons, or a Fan-in of X architecture
 python -m single-neuron-experiments.oscillation
 python -m multi-neuron-experiments.oscillation
+python -m fan-in-experiments.oscillation
 ```

 ## License